claudiobarsante/claudiobarsante/README.md

 ### Hi there 👋, I'm Claudio !!!

-I'm a self-employed software developer with 15 years of experience developing software.
+I'm a self-employed software developer with more than 10 years of experience developing software.

 I strive to create user-friendly applications, simplify the complex, and make technology more human in my work 🤓.